wandb/helm-charts/README.md

 # Mounting SSL Certificates to the Deployment

+Important Note: W&B strongly recommends against using a self-signed certificate and would suggest getting a CA certificate that works best with all network configurations and doesn't need any extra work to setup.

-To mount SSL certificates to your wandb deployment, follow these steps:
+To mount self-signed SSL certificates to your wandb deployment, follow these steps:

 1. Create a Kubernetes secret containing the SSL certificate and private key: